Yukon Belle® Pyracantha

 Pyracantha angustifolia 'Monon'Item #6770 USDA Hardiness Zone: 5 - 8

 A hardy evergreen to semi-evergreen shrub prized for its mid-winter color.
-Abundant white blooms are followed by bright orange berries.
+Abundant white blooms backed by narrow, glossy, dark green foliage are followed by bright orange berries that persist into winter.
 A favorite nesting spot for birds.
 Perfect for use as a barrier hedge or screen.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 8 to 10 ft. tall, 6 to 8 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 8 to 10 ft. tall, 6 to 8 ft. wide, in natural form.

-- DetailBotanical Pronunciation:py-ra-KAN-tha an-gus-ti-FOH-li-aPlant type:ShrubDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Quickly reaches 8 to 10 ft. tall, 6 to 8 ft. wide.Special features:Bird Friendly, Easy Care, Fall Color, Fast Growing, Ornamental Berries, Year-round InterestFoliage color:GreenBlooms:Spring flowers, winter berries.Flower color:WhiteDesign IdeasUse this handsome shrub services primarily as hedging material in areas of difficult climates.
+- DetailBotanical Pronunciation:py-ra-KAN-tha an-gus-ti-FOH-li-aPlant type:ShrubDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Quickly reaches 8 to 10 ft. tall, 6 to 8 ft. wide, in natural form.Special features:Bird Friendly, Easy Care, Fall Color, Fast Growing, Ornamental Berries, Year-round InterestFoliage color:GreenBlooms:Spring flowers, followed by bright fall berries.Flower color:WhiteDesign IdeasUse this handsome shrub services primarily as hedging material in areas of difficult climates.
 It's naturally thorny branches make it a valuable security barrier against intruders and larger animals.
 Use it for perimeters or as a visual barrier in sideyards.
 Abundance of bright berries are relished by birds so plants serve a valuable role in habitat gardens.
 Tolerance of shearing takes on a more formal hedge and plants are highly adaptable to flat wall espalier in the traditional French method.
 Also well suited to gardens of crafters and flower arrangers who use with winter berries for decorating.Companion PlantsPampas Grass (Cortederia); Weigela (Weigela); Beautyberry (Callicarpa); Ninebark (Physocarpus); Chokeberry (Aronia)

 - CareCare InformationGrows easily in average, well-drained soil with medium to slightly dry moisture levels.
 Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency, once established.
 Apply fertilizer before new growth begins in spring.
 For a tidy, neat appearance, prune annually to shape.Pruning time: winter.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.